Moving to Peru from the U.S.

 Don't forget to ask about our overseas packing and custom crating services, too!

-Bordered by Ecuador, Columbia, Brazil, Bolivia, Chile and the Pacific Ocean, the South American country of Peru is a biodiverse landscape made up of coastal regions, mountains, arid plains and tropical locales like the Amazon Rainforest.
+Bordered by Ecuador, Colombia, Brazil, Bolivia, Chile and the Pacific Ocean, the South American country of Peru is a biodiverse landscape made up of coastal regions, mountains, arid plains and tropical locales like the Amazon Rainforest.
 It also home to the remote slope of Nevado Mismi, the source of the Amazon river, and shares control of Lago Titicaca, the world's highest navigable lake.

 Filled with remnants of ancient cultures, Peru is home to the remains of civilizations like the Inca Empire and the Norte Chico civilization, one of the oldest civilizations in the world.